Chiral restoration temperature at finite spin density in QCD: Model

 \section{Model}

-The linear sigma model coupled to quarks~\cite{GellMann1960} describes interacting mesonic and quark degrees of freedom.
-For a 2-flavor system considered in this work, the quark sector is given by the isospin doublet $\psi=(u,d)^T$, where $u$ and $d$ denote the up and down quark spinors, respectively.
-The mesonic fields include the $\sigma$ and $\vec{\pi}$ mesons, where $\vec{\pi}=(\pi^+,\pi^-,\pi^0)$ is the pion scalar isotriplet.
+The linear sigma model coupled to quarks~\cite{GellMann1960} describes interacting meson and quark degrees of freedom.
+For the 2-flavor system considered in this work, the quark sector is given by the isospin doublet $\psi=(u,d)^T$, where $u$ and $d$ denote the up and down quark spinors, respectively.
+In the meson sector, we consider the scalar $\sigma$ meson and the isotriplet pseudoscalar pion mesons $\vec{\pi}=(\pi^+,\pi^-,\pi^0)$.
 The model Lagrangian can be written as follows:

-where $\mathcal{L}_\mathcal{M}$ and $\mathcal{L}_q$ correspond to the mesonic and the quark parts of the Lagrangian, respectively, which we will briefly discuss in the following.
+where $\mathcal{L}_\mathcal{M}$ and $\mathcal{L}_q$ correspond to the meson and the quark parts of the Lagrangian, respectively, which we will briefly discuss in the following.